Skip to content

 Some properties take this further by letting guests see the energy profile of their specific room, showing how occupancy sensors and smart thermostats reduce consumption compared to traditional climate control.
 This transparency turns an operational improvement into a guest-facing feature.

 The sustainability message also strengthens direct booking efforts.
 Guests who choose your hotel specifically for its environmental practices tend to book direct and return more often than price-driven OTA shoppers.
-The published baseline data for hospitality energy spend (roughly 6% of operating costs at full-service properties, with 10-20% reduction potential from smart-room and occupancy-based controls) is collected in the sustainability section of hotel technology statistics 2026, drawn primarily from AHLA and Cornell SHA research.
+The published baseline data for hospitality energy spend (roughly 6% of operating costs at full-service properties, with 10-20% reduction potential from smart-room and occupancy-based controls) is collected in the sustainability section of hotel technology statistics 2026, drawn primarily from AHLA sustainability and Cornell SHA research.

-ROI Calculation for a 40-Room Property
+Budget Model for a 40-Room Property

 Current annual utility spend: 40 rooms x $2,500/room = $100,000

-Smart thermostats + occupancy sensors$12,000$10,000-$14,00010-14 months
+Smart thermostats + occupancy sensors$12,000$10,000-$14,000Climate, setpoints, occupancy, equipment condition

 Getting Started: A 3-Phase Approach